hashicorp/terraform/website/source/docs/providers/google/d/datasource_compute_network.html.markdown

 ## Attributes Reference

-In addition to the arguments listed above, the following computed attributes are
+In addition to the arguments listed above, the following attributes are exported:
-exported:

 * `network` - The network name or resource link to the parent network of this network.